technicat/TootSDK/FORK.md

 Implements a class hierarchy that mirrors the forking relationship among fediverse platform is provided.
 For example, `Hometown` is a subclass of `Mastodon`, which is a subclass of `MastodonAPI`. `Platform` exposes feature support queries like `supportsProfileFields`.

-An instance getter is provided for deriving platforms from instance version strings, but in practice (at the Fedicat app level), a platform is first derived from a site's nodeinfo if a available and then replaced by a more complete instance-derived one if available.
+An instance getter is provided for deriving platforms from instance version strings, but in practice (at the Fedicat app level), a platform is first derived from a site's nodeinfo if available and then replaced by a more complete instance-derived one if available.

 ## TootSDK